lightningorb/orb/docs/source/cli.rst

 CLI reference
 -------------

-Now that are a bit more familiar with Orb's CLI, here's the full command reference.
+Now that are you are a bit more familiar with Orb's CLI, here's the full command reference.

 ``orb``
 =======